 LASWPC welfare officer

-If you have a safeguarding concern or have a question, then contact our welfare officer, Helen Painter by Clicking Here .
-N.B Only Helen will receive the e-mail, no other member of the club will.
+If you have a safeguarding concern or have a question, then contact our welfare officers, Helen Painter or Rhian Spence by Clicking Here .
+N.B Only Helen and Rhian will receive the e-mail, no other member of the club will.

-If you want to talk direct to Helen, she can be found around the pool area on a training night or you can ask a coach to contact her and she will meet up with you.
+If you want to talk direct to Helen or Rhian, they can be found around the pool area on training nights or you can ask a coach to contact one of them on your behalf so they can arrange to meet up with you.